Kegeruneku/printer-snmp-levels/README.md

 # Requirements

-This utility requires Python 3 and Net-SNMP bindings. (python3-netsnmp on Debian-like, net-snmp-python on EL-like)
+This utility requires Python 3 and EasySNMP. (python3-easysnmp on Debian-like, easysnmp-python on EL-like)

 # Usage